-Sohn et al. [2004] compiled a global data set of moisture divergence/convergence by merging satellite and reanalysis data, which Sohn and Park [2010] later use to investigate changes in tropical circulation and related moisture transports.
-They find a strengthening over the past decades.
-Mitas and Clement [2005] find a strengthening of the Hadley Cell in its northern branch using two coarse resolution reanalysis data sets, ERA40 [Uppala et al., 2005] and NCEP1 [Kalnay et al., 1996].
-They define intensity as the maximum in the DJF averaged stream function between 0° and $30^{\circ}N$, and Lu et al. [2007] in the IPCC-AR4 model data find the Hadley Cell expanding in response to increasing subtropical static stability.
-Their Hadley Cell definition is based on annual means of ω at 500hPa.
+[5] Sohn et al. [2004] compiled a global data set of moisture divergence and convergence by merging satellite and reanalysis data, which Sohn and Park [2010] later use to investigate changes in tropical circulation and related moisture transports.
+Sohn and Park [2010] find a strengthening of the tropical circulations over the past decades.
+Mitas and Clement [2005] find a strengthening of the Hadley Cell circulation in its northern branch using two coarse-resolution reanalysis data sets, ERA-40 [Uppala et al., 2005] and National Centers for Environmental Prediction's NCEP-1 [Kalnay et al., 1996].
+They define intensity as the maximum in the December-January-Februaryaveraged stream function between 0°N and 30°N, and Lu et al. [2007], in the Intergovernmental Panel on Climate Change (IPCC) AR-4 model data, find the Hadley Cell expanding in response to increasing subtropical static stability.
+Their Hadley Cell definition is based on annual means of ω at 500 hPa.

-All these studies and their sometimes opposite results highlight the importance to continue investigation of changes, especially as they are crucial for understanding changes in the P-E budget and for understanding of changes in water vapor transports.
-Especially in the tropical regions, most of the precipitation does not originate from nearby evaporation (e.g. cf. recycling ratio in Trenberth et al. [2003]).
+[6] All these studies and their sometimes opposite results highlight the importance of continuing to investigate the changes in tropical circulation, especially as they are crucial for understanding changes in the P-E budget and for understanding changes in water vapor transports.
+Especially in the tropical regions, most of the precipitation does not originate from nearby evaporation (e.g., see recycling ratio by Trenberth et al. [2003]).

-We thus here re-investigate the water vapor transports into the ascending regions of the tropics by applying a high resolution reanalysis data set.
-Unlike the methods in most of the above mentioned studies, we base our investigations not only on the time mean values, but also on high resolution data of the six hourly output fields.
-We will thereby XMAGTHIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TROPIC highlight the importance of using instantaneous and vertically resolved values for moisture transport calculations.
+[7] We thus here reinvestigate the water vapor transports into the ascending regions of the tropics by applying a highresolution reanalysis data set.
+Unlike the methods in most of the above mentioned studies, we base our investigations not only on the time mean values but also on high-resolution data of the six-hourly output fields.
+We will thereby highlight the importance of using instantaneous and vertically resolved values for moisture transport calculations.

-2. DATA
+2. Data

-We calculate atmospheric moisture transports using horizontal and vertical wind components, pressure and atmospheric humidity of the lowest 30 model levels from a recent re-analysis, the European Centre for Medium-Range Weather Forecasts (ECMWF) ERA-Interim [Simmons et al., 2007; Dee and Uppala, 2009; Dee et al., 2011] for the period 1989-2008.
+[8] We calculate atmospheric moisture transports using horizontal and vertical wind components, pressure, and atmospheric humidity of the lowest 31 model levels from a recent reanalysis, the European Centre for Medium-Range Weather Forecasts (ECMWF) ERA-Interim [Simmons et al., 2007; Dee and Uppala, 2009; Dee et al., 2011] for the period 1989-2008.
 The data are available at a horizontal resolution of 0.7°.
-From ERA-interim horizontal and vertical wind vectors (U,V and ω), specific humidity (q) and vertical pressure information were used between $\pm 30^{\circ}$ latitude, representing the tropics.
-Calculations were restricted to the lowest 30 model levels (representing the atmosphere up to an altitude of $\approx 200\text{hPa}$), which contain almost all of the atmospheric moisture.
+From ERA-Interim horizontal and vertical wind vectors (U, V, and ω), specific humidity (q) and vertical pressure information were used between $\pm 30^{\circ}$ latitude, representing the tropics.
+Calculations were restricted to the lowest 31 model levels (representing the atmosphere up to an altitude of ~200 hPa), which contain almost all of the atmospheric moisture.
 Additionally, precipitation (P) and evaporation (E) were used as a reference to confirm resulting moisture budgets.